 Customer data has never been so plentiful, but how do you make it actionable and intentional?

-The Internet was built as an informaition platform but it’s commerce that drives it.
+The Internet was built as an information platform but it’s commerce that drives it.
 Joe Jensen explains how tech makes for a better shopping experience.

 While consumers are having magical shopping interactions with AR, VR, and the like, savvy retailers are studying their every move or click, iterating better shopping experiences.
 Turning experiential shopping into actionable data is the ticket.

-Online stores are finding themselves in an increasingly competitive and often low margin rat race.
-At the same time, shoppers are flocking to stores to touch, feel and experience.
-Learn from the success stories of online stores who found their new homes in the real world.
+Online stores find themselves in an increasingly competitive and low margin rat race.
+Simultaneously, shoppers are flocking to stores to touch, feel and experience.
+Learn from the success of online stores who found their new homes in the brick and mortar and omnichannel worlds.

 Behind the customer experiences is a vast array of “back-end” systems that are being re-imagined in a high tech world.

 In the new world of IoT, your connected appliances can keep track of and re-order while you sleep, eat, work or play.

 The introduction of 5G will create a host of new experiences for both online and physical shopping.
 From data and analytics to virtual reality to personalized digital signage, we’ll explore these new experiences.

 A store that inventories itself.
 A know-it-all shipping container.
 Programmable tags that track a product as it’s built.
 Drone delivery systems.
 Robots stacking shelves.
 Some of the thorniest problems in the retail ecosystem are getting a tech makeover.